jovanlanik/ffcas/README.md

 # ffcas
-firefox theme with colors to fit my dotfiles.
+Firefox theme with colors to match my dotfiles.